Chang Ucchin: Deokso Period (1963–1975)

-Myeongryundong Period (1975-1979)
+Myeongryundong Period (1975–1979)

 After purchasing and renovating an old house next to his family home, Chang Ucchin worked at his new studio in Myeongryundong, Seoul.

 Paintings produced during this period began to use symmetrical compositions compared to earlier works that were heavily focused on the centre of the canvas.

 He also continued to experiment with new media.
 In addition to oil painting, he tried various formative practices such as marker pen drawing, Chinese ink painting, painting on pottery, silkscreen, copperplate print, and wood-block print.
-In particular, Chang Ucchin began to produce many ink paintings from 1979 and the depiction of trees that were typically round in earlier periods began to be shown in irregular forms, reflecting his continuous experimentation with form, pattern, and style.
+The paintings on pottery were collaborations between the ceramists Yoon Kwang-cho and Shin Sang-ho.
+Chang Ucchin began to produce many ink paintings from 1979 and the depiction of trees that were typically round in earlier periods began to be shown in irregular forms, reflecting his continuous experimentation with form, pattern, and style.

 Some of his paintings during this period depict people and facial expressions in a humorous and childlike manner, in contrast to the highly abstract and simplified shape of people and children during his stay at Deokso.
 For instance, Yeoinsang (여인상, Image of a Woman, 1979) depicts a woman standing in a timid pose with enlarged bare feet on the ground.
-Her facial features are exaggerated but is cheerful and bright, much like the peaceful and colurful background that contains a dirt road that leads to a village of houses, a sun at the centre of the sky, a bird and a dog.
+Her facial features are exaggerated but is cheerful and bright, much like the peaceful and colourful background that contains a dirt road that leads to a village of houses, a sun at the centre of the sky, a bird and a dog.
 The image is reflective of Chang Ucchin's affection of people, nature, and a pastoral life.

 Chang Ucchin also wrote several short writings for newspapers and magazines, and later collated these to an essay collection titled Gang-ga ui ateullie (강가의 아틀리에, Atelier by the River, 1976).

-Suanbo Period (1980-1985)
+Suanbo Period (1980–1985)

 In 1980, Chang Ucchin set up his studio at Suanbo, Chungcheong-do Province from his Seoul family home at Myeongryundong.
 During this period, he produced a large volume of works, hinting to the stabilisation of his artistic style as he reached his late 60s and 70s.
 The theme of his paintings also reflected his age and paintings like Sigoljip (시골집, House in the Countryside, 1980) was elaborative of his loneliness as he awaited for his children's return.

 From the 1980s, Chang Ucchin's works began to show stronger Eastern influence in both his painting style and materials used.
 For instance, he used elements of traditional literati ink paintings and minhwa (민화, 民畵, folk painting), and even used ink brushes instead of oil brushes to amplify the translucent appearance of ink on canvas.

 Chang Ucchin also travelled to the United States in 1982 where he held an exhibition of a few of his oil paintings, silk screens, etchings, and ink paintings, and again to Europe in 1983 and held a prints exhibition in Paris.